TEMPLES & SHRINES 庙宇莊厳. 殿堂清静

 Although many temples were dedicated to him in China, including the one in the Forbidden City and the Hong Kong example shown above, in North America he did not have his own place until late in the 19th century.
 Almost all temples where the North God was worshiped were originally of the leishenggong or multi-deity type, which he shared with other popular gods and deified humans.
 In time some of those temples, like those in Lewiston and Marysville, started to be named after him, but even then the temples' formal names were different.
 The one in Lewiston continued to be called "Multi-Deity Temple" throughout its history

-The Kong Chow Building in San Francisco – Prestige from Diplomats' Calligraphy
+The Kong Chow Building in San Francisco – Prestige from Diplomats' Calligraphy 三藩市1909年重建岡州会馆 - 门楣显赫

 Apparently, back in 1909, the elders of the Association used the rededication of their new building as an opportunity to ensure the goodwill of top-ranking Chinese diplomats, who in those days had real power over American Chinese.
-One f those plaques is shown here.
+One of those plaques is shown here.
 The others may be seen in the Associations page article.

-1. Lintel “Kangzhou [Kong Chow] Huiguan [Association]” in gold on white marble, 1909.
+Lintel “Kangzhou [Kong Chow] Huiguan [Association]” in gold on white marble, 1909.
 Calligrapher: Wu Ting Fang of Xinhui, 2 seals.

-The most important of the plaques contains the calligraphy of the great Wu Tingfang.
+The most important of the plaques contains the calligraphy of the accomplished diplomat Wu Tingfang.
 A native of Xinhui, one of the several Taishanese-speaking counties from which the Association's members came, Wu may have been the best-known and respected diplomat in the Qing dynasty government, noted for his excellent English, witty interviews and lectures, and able defense of his nation's interests.
 Attached to the Chinese foreign service since the 1880s, he served as the Chinese minister plenipotentiary (i.e., ambassador 清朝驻美国使臣) to Washington from 1897 to 1903, and again from 1909 to 1910.
-He visited San Francisco in 1878, 1897, 1903, and 1909 The Kong Chow Association gave a banquet for him in 1897 and must have given one to his wife as well when she stayed in San Francisco for several months in 1901.
-San Francisco's Chinese may have felt they owed a special debt to Wu because of his efforts in 1897 to settle once and for all the bloody conflict between the Taishanese-apeaking Sze Yup ("Four County") and the Cantonese-speaking Sam Yup ("Three County") factions in Chinatown
+He visited San Francisco in 1878, 1897, 1903, and 1909.
+The Kong Chow Association gave a banquet for him in 1897 and must have given one to his wife as well when she stayed in San Francisco for several months in 1901.
+San Francisco's Chinese may have felt they owed a special debt to Wu because of his efforts in 1897 to settle once and for all the bloody conflict between the Taishanese-apeaking Sze Yup ("Four County") and the Cantonese-speaking Sam Yup ("Three County") factions in Chinatown.

 Wu Ting Fang 伍廷芳